Skip to main content

 How to Configure Proxy

-To ensure your HAP system does not directly expose service ports to the external network, we strongly recommend configuring an Nginx proxy after deploying the HAP system.
-This step not only significantly enhances system security but also meets the needs of users requiring certificates, who can refer to the relevant documentation for configuration.
-Additionally, the Nginx proxy can provide load balancing and reverse proxy functionality, thereby improving the system's availability and stability.
+To ensure that your HAP system does not directly expose server ports to the public network, we strongly recommend further configuring an Nginx proxy after deploying the HAP system.
+This step not only significantly enhances system security but also meets the needs of users requiring certificates, who can refer to related documentation for configuration.
+Additionally, the Nginx proxy provides load balancing and reverse proxy functions, improving the system's availability and stability.

 useradd -r -s /usr/sbin/nologin nginx